sdbds/audiocraft-webui/README.md

 Run `webui.ps1` will get a address,open browser with it.

+Run `extend.ps1` will Open Extend branch by @Oncorporation

+it is powerful

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].